carls0n/MPS/README.md

 * New!
 Added an -n flag to start notifications at runtime.
 * New!
 Added an -e flag to enable equalizer at runtime.
 * New!
 Turn on/off equalizer on the fly.

+* New! [ January 17, 2025 ] Consume mode is now default.
+Tracks will be removed from the playlist as they are played.
+Also, showlist now shows remaining tracks left in playlist.
+Playtime now shows remaining tracks and remaining time left in playlist